Greek Food Guide – What To Eat In Greece

 If you’re a cheese lover, this is the one for you!
 It’s deep-fried cheese, usually a variety called kefalotyri.

-Sometimes known as sfougata, these are another cheesy delight, but this time it’s fried balls of cheese.
-Tikokroketes is usually a mixture of different cheeses, and sfougata is a local type of cheese.
+Sometimes known as sfougata, these are another cheesy delight, but this time, it’s fried balls of cheese.
+Tikokroketes are usually a mixture of different cheeses, and sfougata is a local type of cheese.

 More cheese!
-Feta me meli is feta cheese rolled up in filo pastry, and over the top, there is a huge dollop of honey.
+Feta me meli is feta cheese rolled up in filo pastry with a massive dollop of honey over the top.
 It sounds strange, but it’s a delight!

 Similar to feta me meli but without the honey, these are triangles of filo pastry filled with different types of local cheeses.